 Service operation name: Npcf_AMPolicyControl_Create

-Description: NF Service Consumer can request the creation of a AM Policy Association and by providing relevant parameters about the UE context to the PCF.
+Description: NF Service Consumer can request the creation of an AM Policy Association and by providing relevant parameters about the UE context to the PCF.

 Inputs, Required: SUPI.

-Inputs, Optional: Information provided by the AMF as define in 6.2.1.2 of TS 23.503 [20], such as Access Type, Permanent Equipment Identifier, GPSI, User Location Information, UE Time Zone, Serving Network (PLMN ID, or PLMN ID and NID, see clause 5.34 of TS 23.501 [2]), RAT type, List of subscribed Service Area Restrictions, subscribed RFSP Index, the Allowed NSSAI, GUAMI, backup AMF(s) (if NF Type is AMF).
-Backup AMF(s) sent only once by the AMF to the PCF in its first interaction with the PCF.
+Inputs, Optional: Information provided by the AMF as defined in 6.2.1.2 of TS 23.503 [20], such as Access Type, Permanent Equipment Identifier, GPSI, User Location Information, UE Time Zone, Serving Network (PLMN ID, or PLMN ID and NID, see clause 5.34 of TS 23.501 [2]), RAT type, List of subscribed Service Area Restrictions, subscribed RFSP Index, the Allowed NSSAI, GUAMI, backup AMF(s) (if NF Type is AMF).
+Backup AMF(s) are sent only once by the AMF to the PCF in its first interaction with the PCF.

 Outputs, Required: AM Policy Association ID.